matsuch/project1---seattle/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using Seattle AirBNB Data from 2016 to better understand:
+For this project, I was interestested in using Seattle Airbnb Data from 2016 to better understand:

 1. Which period of the year has the highest number of listings?
-2. What are the busiest times of the year to visit Seattle?
 By how much do prices spike?
+2. What are the factors that most impact the price?
 3. What are the cheapest and most expensive neighborhoods?
-4. What are the factors that most impact the price?
+4. What kind of accommodations do may I book?

 You can find the full set of files related to anaylises in: https://www.kaggle.com/airbnb/seattle/data.

 ## File Descriptions <a name="files"></a>

-INCLUIR INFORMAÇÕES DOS ARQUIVOS
+There are one notebook available here to show case work related to the above questions.
+The notebook is exploratory and it's look to analyse the Airbnb data from 2016.
+There is an addition .py file with the same code writen.

 ## Results<a name="results"></a>

-INCLUIR AS PRINCIPAIS DESCOBERTAS E O LINK DO POST DO MEDIUM
+The main findings of the code you can find in here.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>